Published: Mar 24, 2020Time to read: 5mins Category: Performance

-So what does this have to do with talent?
+So what does this have to do with talent management?

-As the needs of the business change, HR systems need the flexibility to retool configurable, to facilitate multiple ways to communicate and collaborate, and to generate continuous optimization through an ongoing roadmap that incorporates new, enabling technologies.
+As business needs change, HR systems must be flexible and adaptable to facilitate multiple avenues for communication and collaboration as well as generating continuous optimization through an ongoing roadmap to incorporate new, enabling technologies.

 Speed and agility aren’t just a matter of smart thinking and anticipation.
 Companies also need to accelerate the deployment of digitally powered processes, employee experiences, and ways of working across global teams—all with an eye toward business outcomes.